Should the Opposition attack Modi about Pahalgam and the ceasefire? INDIA is a house divided

 But for some opposition parties, such as the Rashtriya Janata Dal, the challenge is more imminent.
 Bihar, where the Rashtriya Janata Dal will go head-to-head with the BJP, is slated to go to polls later this year.

 That is why Manoj Kumar Jha, who is a national spokesperson of the party, insisted that an all-party meeting is the only appropriate platform for discussing the conflict.
-He also hoped, albeit without much confidence, that the BJP would desist from showcasing the might of the India armed forces for political gain.
+He also hoped, albeit without much confidence, that the BJP would desist from showcasing the might of the Indian armed forces for political gain.

 “Ideally, the BJP should call for a Tiranga Yatra in Washington, DC, and it should be under the leadership of the honourable prime minister,” Jha told Scroll.
 “It should convey to Mister Trump that he should mind his own business.”